loopj/home-assistant-vantage/README.md

 Additionally, Vantage *GMem* objects (variables) with a type of *Boolean* will be created as switches in Home Assistant, but are hidden by default.

+### Climate

+Vantage *Thermostat* objects will appear as climate devices in Home Assistant.

+### Covers

+Supported Vantage *Blind* and *BlindGroup* objects will appear as covers in Home Assistant.

 ### Binary Sensors

 Vantage *DryContact* objects (motion sensors, etc) will appear as binary sensors in Home Assistant.

+### Sensors

+Vantage *AnemoSensor* (wind speed), *LightSensor*, *Temperature*, and *OmniSensor* objects will appear as sensors in Home Assistant.

+Certain Vantage dimmer modules have built-in power, current, and temperature sensors exposed as *OmniSensor* objects.
+These are created as sensors in Home Assistant, but are not enabled by default to reduce clutter.
+You can enable them from the Home Assistant settings.

 ### Number Entities